-Now, create a new reference dataset.
-You can do this from the Governance Areas page as described previously.
-Or, alternatively, go to the EDG home page and click on the Reference Datasets located on the left navigation menu under Asset Collections.
-You will see a page listing all Reference Datasets you have access to.
-This page includes a Create New Reference Dataset link.
+You can create a new reference dataset from the Governance Areas page as described previously.
+Or, alternatively, click on the + button in the header or click on the Reference Datasets in the left navigation menu under Asset Collections.
+In the latter case, you will see a page listing all Reference Datasets you have access to.
+This page offers a Create New Reference Dataset link.
 When dataset is created this way, it will not be associated with any governance area.
-You can add association to a governance area later by updating dataset’s subject area in the editor Form .
+As shown below, you can add association to a governance area later by updating dataset’s subject area in the editor Form .

-Click on Codes.
+After creating the dataset, click on Codes tab.
 When asked, set main entity to Local Airport and click on Continue.
 Create a few New York area airports using data from the table below.